-The COVID-19 pandemic and subsequent variants continue to have devastating residual effects on the community's homeless and low to moderate income populations.
-Efforts focused on marshaling resources to provide shelter, food and additional support to the most vulnerable individuals and families.
+CARES Act resources continued to be expended this year.
+Efforts focused on marshaling resources to provide shelter, food and additional support to the most vulnerable individuals and families affected by the COVID-19 pandemic.
 Projects funded with CARES Act resources include a rental assistance program, senior nutrition, and homeless programs to prevent, prepare for and respond to COVID-19.
-Resources provided and ongoing support for those most negatively affected by COVID-19, including vulnerable residents are detailed throughout this report.
+Resources provided and support for those most negatively affected by COVID-19 are detailed throughout this report.